Genealogy-valued Feller diffusion: Concepts and main results

+is the additional branching term for $n \ge 1$.
+In particular, $\Omega^{\uparrow,(a,b)}$ is a linear operator on $\Pi$.
+The corresponding process describes the $\U$-valued Feller diffusion with parameters $a$ and $b$.

-is added to the r.h.s.\ of $\Omega^{\uparrow,\text{bran}} \Phi^{n,\varphi}$ in \eqref{mr3a}.
-This can be seen by using particle approximations; see Remark~\ref{r.697}.
-It is remarkable that the non-criticality leads to the addition of a ``first order term'' and the effect of this will become clearer once we have obtained the duality relation; see Remark~\ref{r.concrit}.
-In Section~\ref{sec:Fel:ex} we will explain how to prove existence and uniqueness of the corresponding martingale problems.
+It is remarkable that the non-criticality leads to the addition of a ``first order term'' and the effect of this will become clearer once we have obtained the duality relation also in this case; see Remark~\ref{r.concrit} for the change in the duality relation in particular for the change of the potential.
+In Section~\ref{sec:Fel:ex}, in particular in Remark~\ref{r.5522}, we will explain how to rigorously prove \emph{existence} and \emph{uniqueness} of the corresponding martingale problems based on the skew martingale problems.
+There is however also a third method to treat non-criticality, namely Girsanov's transform.
+We do not give the details here, but refer to \cite{DGP12} where this is carried out for the Fleming-Viot model with selection. \end{remark}